10A

 Now we are going to use the design pattern for collecting objects.
 We are going to model a GardenStore with plants.
 A GardenStore uses an ArrayList to keep track of Plant objects.
 You will write both a GardenStore class and a Plant class.

-Plant has a name and a price.
+A Plant has a name and a price.
 Provide a constructor that takes name and price, in that order.
 Provide getters and setters for the instance variables.
 This is the design pattern for managing properties of objects.

-GardenStore has a constructor that takes no parameters.
+A GardenStore has a constructor that takes no parameters.
 Remember it must initialize the instance variable

 It has methods